Minor in Quantitative Psychology

 The minor in Quantitative Psychology requires coursework, participation in the Quantitative Studies Group (QSG), and a scholarly project.

-Coursework.
 In addition to the departmental requirement to take PSY 60100 (Quantitative Methods I, 4 credits with lab) and PSY 60102 (Quantitative Methods II, 4 credits with lab), students need to take four 3-credit quantitative courses.
 Students must receive no more than one B grade; all other grades must be at least B+.
-A description of the courses that are currently offered in the Quantitative Area is online at http://psychology.nd.edu/graduate-programs/quantitative-program/course-descriptions/.
-The course schedule is at http://psychology.nd.edu/graduate-programs/quantitative-program/course-schedule/ but please note that the schedule is subject to changes depending on faculty availability.
+Current course schedule is at https://psychology.nd.edu/graduate-programs/areas-of-study/quantitative/curriculum/.
+Please note that the schedule is subject to changes depending on faculty availability.

 The quantitative minor requires a total of 24 credit hours: 20 hours of coursework and 4 credits participating in the QSG weekly colloquia.